EAGLE: Expert-Augmented Attention Guidance for Tuning-Free Industrial Anomaly Detection in Multimodal Large Language Models: Introduction

-While such textual priors provide a concise and interpretable way to convey expert judgments, their effectiveness is inherently constrained by the strong language bias of MLLMs.
-A fundamental issue with MLLMs is their inherent tendency to prioritize linguistic information over visual information\cite{woo2025don, chen2025spatial, An_2025_CVPR}.
-By analyzing hidden states and the attention distribution over the image from intermediate transformer layers during answer generation, we observe that even when MLLMs concentrate attention to ground-truth anomalous regions in intermediate layers, erroneous textual priors from the expert model can override this visual evidence in later layers, leading to incorrect predictions.
-Accordingly, we introduce the Confidence-Aware Attention Sharpening (CAAS) mechanism that selectively amplifies visual attention when expert predictions are uncertain.
-This enables MLLMs to rely more on visual information when textual priors are unreliable, mitigating hallucinations caused by erroneous textual priors guidance.
+We further note that MLLMs exhibit a well-known limitation in their attention allocation, where the ratio of attention to textual tokens over visual tokens can reach as high as 9:1, causing MLLMs to prioritize linguistic information over visual evidence~\cite{woo2025don, chen2025spatial, An_2025_CVPR}.
+We observe that when expert models produce erroneous predictions, the resulting misleading textual prompt can override visual evidence in later transformer layers, even when MLLMs already attend to ground-truth anomalous regions in intermediate layers, ultimately leading to incorrect predictions.
+To address this, we introduce \textbf{Confidence-Aware Attention Sharpening (CAAS)}, which selectively amplifies visual attention when expert predictions are uncertain, enabling MLLMs to rely more on visual evidence and mitigating hallucinations caused by unreliable textual prompt.

 Our experimental analysis further shows that samples with correct predictions tend to exhibit higher attention concentration on ground-truth defect regions, indicating a strong correlation between attention alignment and prediction accuracy.
-As illustrated in Fig.~\ref{fig:1}, EAGLE is able to redirect the attention of MLLMs toward anomalous regions, suggesting improved focus on relevant visual evidence during answer generation.
+As illustrated in Fig.~\ref{fig:2}, EAGLE is able to redirect the attention of MLLMs toward anomalous regions, suggesting improved focus on relevant visual evidence during answer generation.

-Experimental results on mainstream industrial anomaly detection datasets MVTec-AD\cite{bergmann2019mvtec} and VisA\cite{zou2022spot} show that EAGLE consistently improves the anomaly detection performance of multiple MLLMs and achieves competitive and often superior results compared to fine-tuning based methods on key metrics such as accuracy and F1 score.
+Experimental results on industrial anomaly detection benchmarks, including MVTec-AD~\cite{bergmann2019mvtec}, VisA~\cite{zou2022spot}, RAD~\cite{cheng2024rad}, BTAD~\cite{mishra21-vt-adl}, and MPDD~\cite{jezek2021deep}, demonstrate that EAGLE consistently improves the performance of multiple MLLMs and achieves competitive or superior results to fine-tuning-based methods in terms of anomaly discrimination accuracy and F1 score.
+Furthermore, experiments on the multimodal benchmark MMAD~\cite{jiang2024mmad}, which incorporates both visual and textual information, further demonstrate the generalizability of EAGLE across diverse anomaly detection tasks.